parth1993/tsai-eva6/Assignments/S6/README.md

 - For example,
 ![image](https://user-images.githubusercontent.com/46129975/121220796-941b3400-c8a2-11eb-828c-0a8fb94a8b4e.png)

-# About Our Code
-- [S6_Normalization_Techniques.ipynb](https://github.com/amanjain487/tsai-eva6/blob/main/Assignments/S6/S6_Normalization_Techniques.ipynb) file performs the following:
-    - Loads mnist data and creates train and test dataloader
-    - Imports model from model.py
-    - Defines train, test and eval loops
-    - Define three models with different optimizers, loss and normalization.
-    - Train three different models with different params
-    - Collect accuracy and losses for all three and plot evaluation actual vs predicted images (for wrongly classified mnist class).
-    - plot training and test losses and accuracies for three different models
-- [model.py](https://github.com/amanjain487/tsai-eva6/blob/main/Assignments/S6/model.py) file performs the following:
-    - Defines a common Net() class for different normalization.
-It takes in input param which is type of normalization and creates a classification with earlier best performing model with multiple conv blocks.
-    - Defines a function to club conv layer with different normalization when normalization type is provided as argument

 # Our Finidings for different Normalization Techniques
 - We normalize the data so that calculations are smaller and also to make features common.